focus-editor/focus/LOG.md

     - Highlight C/C++
     - Jump to line on Ctrl+G
     - Line wrap
-    - See if memory usage can be improved
     - Custom title bar (currently too much work and not very robust)
     - Linux support:
         - Test drag and drop
-    - Windows 11 support (custom title bar only, otherwise ok)
     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?
     - Profile the whole project to see if we're doing something stupid